Inflectra/rapise-documentation/docs/RVL/Conditions.md

 | #       | If Block  |        |                  |           |            |            |
 | End     | of If     |        |                  |           |            |            |

-This piece forms a condition checking that `Result1` is false AND `Result2` is true at the same time.
+This example forms a condition that checks if `Result1` is false AND `Result2` is true.

 | Flow   | Type      | Object   | Action            | ParamName | ParamType  | ParamValue |
 | ------ | --------- | -------- | ----------------- | --------- | ---------- | ---------- |